A Preschool Curriculum That Sparks Joy and Growth

-Here is an example of how we introduce the Farm theme through activities that spark curiosity and connect children to real-life farm experiences as follows:
+Here is an example of how we introduce the Farm theme through play and activities that spark curiosity and connect children to real-life farm experiences as follows:

 - Story or Song: Read books like "Big Red Barn" or sing "Old McDonald Had a Farm" to introduce animals and sounds.